Vision+X: A Survey on Multimodal Learning in the Light of Data: Data Analysis

-Speech usually refers to the audio signals of spoken languages, which are closely related to the natural languages with their intrinsic correspondence.
-The data representations for speech are similar to music, where the waveform and the spectrogram are the most common two types for the non-learning based category.
-The learning-based VQ representation for speech audio has also been exploited in recent studies~\cite{vqvae,wu2020vqvc+}.
+\textbf{Speech.} Speech primarily refers to audio signals of spoken languages, closely related to natural languages with their intrinsic correspondence.
+The data representations for speech are similar to music, where the waveform and the spectrogram are commonly used types in the non-learning based category.
+However, one noticeable uniqueness of speech audio lies in its natural correlation to language, where discrete representations of speech audio align with language tokens.
+As a result, the discrete language token-driven representation of speech features a more unified format compared to the learning-based VQ representation used in music audio.
+This characteristic also influences the methodology design when it comes to architecture selection, as detailed in the following of the paper.

-In the application areas of speech, several classic tasks include the speech separation that seeks to distinguish individual speech audio tracks from a mixed combination~\cite{bahmaninezhad2019comprehensive} or the automatic speech recognition (ASR)~\cite{yu2016automatic}.
-At the same time, due to the intrinsic correspondence nature between speech and language natures, speech data are often applied in multilingual translation problems~\cite{di2019must} or cross-modal translation between the audio and text~\cite{chung2018unsupervised}.
+\re{In the application areas of speech, classic tasks like speech separation, which aims to isolate individual speech tracks from a composite audio mix, are well-studied~\cite{bahmaninezhad2019comprehensive}.
+Another pivotal task is automatic speech recognition (ASR)~\cite{yu2016automatic}, which focuses on converting spoken language into text.
+ASR systems are designed to accurately transcribe human speech, making them essential for voice-activated interfaces and transcription services.} At the same time, due to the intrinsic correspondence nature between speech and language natures, speech data are often applied in multilingual translation problems~\cite{di2019must} or cross-modal translation between the audio and text~\cite{chung2018unsupervised}.
+More recent works in the multimodal generative area also look into the speech generation from visual input with talking lips~\cite{kim2021lip}.